 About Trinity Lutheran Church

 Trinity Lutheran Church was organized in 1967 by the merger of three older Lutheran Congregations with roots that date back to 1880 (East Norden), 1883 (Immanuel – meeting at first in a sod church building), and 1891 (First Lutheran).
-The people of First Lutheran Church were of Finnish descent; East Norden, basically Norwegian people; Immanuel, those of Danish descent.
-People united together to carry out the work of their church and to confess their faith in God.
+The people of First Lutheran Church were of Finnish descent; East Norden, predominantly of Norwegian decent; Immanuel, those of Danish descent.
+The people united together to carry out the work of their church and to confess their faith in God.
 A service of dedication and installation was held on March 12, 1967.
 Altar crosses from the three congregations were brought to the altar signifying the merger.

 In 2002, Trinity joined Badger Lutheran Church in a shared ministry with Pastor Schumacher serving both congregations until 2008.
 Since then the two congregations continue to share a pastor.
 In this partnership, there are joint Lenten and Thanksgiving Services, and a shared confirmation ministry class.